Registering a death has changed due to coronavirus

 The certificates that are issued

 After the information has been recorded in the death register, the necessary forms and certificates will be issued:

 - A certificate for burial or cremation, known as the green form, which the funeral director will need (in some cases, the coroner will issue this form)

 - Death certificates.
 You may need certified copies of the death entry for other purposes (dealing with the will, probate, bank accounts, insurance and so on).
 You may order as many copies as you require on the day and can also order additional copies at a later date.

 When someone has died, just Tell Us Once

 We can help you tell the people who need to know.

-To make sure the right information is given to the people we contact for you, it would help if you can bring along the following information about the person who has died:
+To make sure the right information is given to the organisations you contact , it would help if you can have ready the following information about the person who has died:

 - their national insurance number